TimothyPC/Access-Media-Apps/index.md

 <html>
 <body>
 <h2>Privacy Policy</h2>
-<p>Access built the File Encryption app as a free app.
+<p>Access has built this app as a free app.
 This SERVICE is provided by Access at no cost and is intended
     for use as is.</p>
 <p>This page is used to inform website visitors regarding our policies with the collection, use, and
     disclosure of Personal Information if anyone decided to use our Service.</p>